jayanag/github-repo-popularity/README.md

 ## Trade-offs
 - Uses blocking WebClient calls for simplicity; can be made fully reactive for high concurrency.
 - No authentication by default — limited by GitHub public API rate limits.
 Tokens can be added for higher limits.
-- Static scoring weights; can be made configurable at runtime.

 ## Testing
 - Unit and integration tests included.